 If you look at diversity and inclusion from a business perspective, it should be imperative, but overall is should be a society group decision and making that work in a business environment in a fluid way is something that I think is beyond important, but I am actually seeing it for real in our own organisation.

 In our business, we have to work really hard to understand the customer to create the brands and know how to advertise.
 In terms of our organisation and talking to others, the organisational culture that we purvey influences how procurement can perform and the change that procurement may need to bring about in recognising the benefits of working with a diverse supplier base.

 We encounter very different cultures and it’s the ability to understand and respect those cultures that brings the different perspective into our business that supports our brand proposition to our customer.

-Again going back to different industry verticals, working retail and fashion, those businesses have been reflective of diverse businesses.
-The population that a retailer has to be inclusive, otherwise we wouldn’t be employing enough people to operate those businesses.
+Again going back to different industry verticals, working in retail and fashion, they have been reflective of diverse businesses.
+The population that a retailer employs has to be inclusive, otherwise we wouldn’t have enough people to operate those businesses.
 When I was a Debenhams, we had one of the first female CEOs on the board.

 However, I don’t think that is true of every industry vertical.
 It would be interesting to hear from others where their organisations sit because it isn’t difficult for procurement to be represented by senior females.
 We have a very diverse team who bring different perspectives to my way of thinking.

 For most of us, we belong to a professional body that should be supporting diversity.
-I can’t tell you that are because I don’t see any evidence of it and I sit here to be challenged on that point.
+I can’t tell you that are because I don’t see any evidence of it and stand to be challenged on that point.